n2singh/cse15l-lab-reports/Lab-Report-2/Lab2Report.md

   }
 ```

 With the fixed code, the method runs as expected and both JUnit tests are passed.
-It was a simple switch of the two variables in the for loop as well as swapping the return from arr to newArray.
-This allows arr's values to be assigned into newArray in reverse order, created a reversed copy without effecting the original.
+The switch of the two variables in the for loop and swapping the return from `arr` to `newArray` fixed `arr`'s values to be assigned into `newArray` in reverse order, creating a reversed copy without effecting the original.

 ![Image](image2.png)